Ospreys (rugby union): 2012–2018

 Former player Steve Tandy was appointed as new Ospreys head coach on 15 February 2012 replacing Sean Holley in the role, as Scott Johnson also departed to take up a coaching role with Scotland.
 Both Holley and Johnson's final game as part of the coaching setup at the Liberty Stadium had been a 36–5 away loss to Biarritz, which marked the end of a Heineken Cup campaign that saw them again fail to win on their travels.
 New coach Tandy enjoyed a successful start to his tenure, winning eight of his first ten matches as full-time Head Coach, including winning the 2011–12 Pro12 following a 31–30 win over Leinster at the RDS, thanks to a late Shane Williams try in his final match for the region 29–30 and Dan Biggar adding a difficult conversion for the win 31–30.
-Ospreys have reached 2 semi-finals in the subsequent 6 seasons, but not made the final.
+Ospreys reached 2 semi-finals in the subsequent 6 seasons, but not made the final.

 Following a poor start to the 2017–2018 season, Tandy was sacked by the Ospreys.
-Forwards coach Allen Clarke took over on an interim basis, before agreeing to a three year deal as head coach.
+Forwards coach Allen Clarke took over on an interim basis, before agreeing to a three-year deal as head coach.

 2018–

 For the 2018–2019 season, along with new head coach Clarke, Matt Sherratt joined the coaching staff, replacing Gruff Rees.
 The season also began with notable squad changes, with record points scorer Dan Biggar departing for Northampton Saints, and stalwart Paul James retiring.
 The Ospreys were boosted with the signings of Welsh internationals George North, Scott Williams, and Aled Davies.
-The season saw a modest improvement fot the Ospreys, winning 12 matches and losing 9, as well as beating west Wales rivals the Scarlets for a Champions Cup place.
+The season saw a modest improvement for the Ospreys, winning 12 matches and losing 9, as well as beating west Wales rivals the Scarlets for a Champions Cup place.
+The Ospreys endured an inauspicious 2019–2020 season, finishing bottom of Conference A of the Pro14, winning just two of their 15 matches.